DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

   - Increase your strength or repair tools after every layer
   - Some layers give "protections", which can be accumulated
   - Start adventures using all your protections, easily going deeper in the mine
-  - Some layers give coal, that can be used in the Global Steel Road minigame
+  - Sometimes layers give coal, that can be used in the Global Steel Road minigame
 - Global Steel Road
   - All players go together around the world in a virtual train
   - Every important city offers some materials and exchange some others for goods